Barnum7/nulogy_pricing_problem/README.md

-This is a job price calculator written in Ruby 2.2.1 Testing is done from the command line in RSpec 3.3.2 LOGIC.md is the home for all psuedocode and problem decompisiton
+This is a job price calculator written in Ruby 2.2.1 Testing is done from the command line in RSpec 3.3.2 LOGIC.md is the home for all psuedocode and problem decompositon

 Pricing problem
 =========